-In order to remain in the nursing program and progress within the nursing major, the student must have a cumulative grade point average (GPA) of 2.75 or above at the END OF THE FRESHMAN YEAR and EVERY SEMESTER THEREAFTER.
+In order to remain in the nursing program and progress within the nursing major, the student must have a cumulative grade point average (GPA) of 2.75 or above at the END OF THE

+FRESHMAN YEAR and EVERY SEMESTER THEREAFTER.
 (See Progression Policies.)
 An exception to this policy would be students admitted to the program with prior college work and a cumulative GPA of less than 2.75.
 These students' GPA would be based on courses currently being taken for a BSN degree.
 These students must maintain at least a 2.75 semester GPA.

-At the END OF THE SOPHOMORE YEAR and EVERY SUCCESSIVE END OF SEMESTER the student
+At the END OF THE SOPHOMORE YEAR and EVERY SUCCESSIVE END OF SEMESTER the student:

-- MUST have a nursing major course cumulative grade point average of 2.50 or above (nursing major course cumulative GPA is computed using only NU major courses, not bachelors of science requirement courses or required support courses.) - By May of sophomore year achieve a "C" or better in the following prerequisite courses:
+- MUST have a nursing major course cumulative grade point average of 2.50 or above (nursing major course cumulative GPA is computed using all courses completed with NU prefixes.) - By May of sophomore year achieve a "C" or better in the following prerequisite courses:

-BIOL 100 MATH 156 & MATH 157 or MATH 186
+BIOL 100 MATH 156 or 186

-BIOL 204 NU 100
+BIOL 204 NU 185

-BIOL 214 NU 240/240 L
+BIOL 214 NU 240

-BIOL 215 NU 280/280 L
+BIOL 215 NU 280

-BIOL 353 NU 210
+BIOL 353 NU 310

 CHEM 100 NU 311

 NU 250 PSYCH 166